 Experience has shown long-term investors are more likely to achieve consistent results and grow their assets over time if they hold a diversified portfolio.

-- Investing only in the top-performing asset class each year would likely generate the best returns, however, such a feat is extremely difficult, if not impossible, to do consistently, ever for seasoned investors.
+Investing only in the top-performing asset class each year would likely generate the best returns, however, such a feat is extremely difficult, if not impossible, to do consistently, even for seasoned investors.

-- Because forecasting market performance is challenging, we believe it’s important to hold a diversified portfolio, even though it will usually produce a lower return than if you were able to pick up the best performer in any given year.
+Because forecasting market performance is challenging, we believe it’s important to hold a diversified portfolio, even though it will produce a lower return than if you were able to pick the best performer in any given year.

-Wells Fargo Investment Institute, Inc. is a registered investment adviser and wholly-owned subsidiary of Wells Fargo & Company and provides investment advice to Wells Fargo Bank, N.A., Wells Fargo Advisors, and other Wells Fargo affiliates.
-Wells Fargo Bank, N.A. is a bank affiliate of Wells Fargo & Company.
+Wells Fargo Investment Institute, Inc., is a registered investment adviser and wholly owned subsidiary of Wells Fargo Bank, N.A., a bank affiliate of Wells Fargo & Company.